Koagel Periode - Was es bedeutet, wenn dein Blut ins stocken gerät

 1. What is clot period?

-A clot or coagulum (from Latin coagulare = 'to stop'; plural coagula) is a gelatinous blood bubble made up of red blood cells (erythrocytes), white blood cells (leukocytes) and blood platelets, which is formed by blood clotting.
+A clot or coagulum (from Latin coagulare = 'to clot'; plural coagula) is a gelatinous blood bubble made up of red blood cells (erythrocytes), white blood cells (leukocytes) and platelets that is formed by blood clotting.

 So dry, so good.
-And now to put it in plain English: clots are clots or clots of blood that your vagina excretes.
-Sometimes bigger, sometimes smaller - but always an accumulation of blood components and a kind of mucus.
+And now in plain English: clots are blood clots or lumps that your vagina excretes.
+Sometimes larger, sometimes smaller - but always a collection of blood components and a type of mucus.

-They can develop during your period, especially if you have a heavy menstrual period .
-But also as intermenstrual bleeding or in childbirth.
-(By the way, also for nosebleeds, but for us it's about the vulva).
+They can occur during your period, especially if you have heavy periods .
+But they can also occur as intermenstrual bleeding or during the postpartum period.
+(Incidentally, they can also occur with nosebleeds, but we're talking about the vulva).

-In extreme cases (e.g. after childbirth) it can look like this – but clots during the period can also be much smaller.
+In extreme cases (for example after childbirth) the whole thing can look like this – but clots during menstruation can also be much smaller.

 2nd period with clots

-Clots during the period can indicate a very heavy menstrual period .
-You can find out here when one speaks of a very heavy period (also called hypermenorrhea in medical terms).
+Clots during your period can indicate a very heavy menstruation .
+You can find out here when a very heavy period is referred to (medically also called hypermenorrhea ).

 Reason to worry?
-Not for now.
-We've all had heavy bleeding at some point.
-Only when a heavy period becomes a permanent condition should you consult your gynecologist about possible causes.
+Not at first.
+We have all experienced heavy bleeding at some point.
+Only when heavy periods become a permanent condition should you consult your gynecologist about possible causes.

-By the way: You can also use organic tampons for coagulation without any problems.
-However, we recommend that you always pay attention to organic cotton that has been grown without pesticides.
+By the way: Even if you have clots, you can easily use organic tampons .
+We recommend that you always use organic cotton that has been grown without pesticides.
 Alternatively, you can of course also use other period products, we stand for absolute freedom of choice - have you ever tried our panties ?

 3. Blood blisters with spotting

-Spotting , or intermenstrual bleeding, is bleeding that occurs outside of the menstrual period.
+Spotting , or intermenstrual bleeding, is bleeding that occurs outside of your period.

-This can also indicate menstrual cycle fluctuations, but in most cases this spotting is harmless.
-What do they still have in common with Koagel?
+This can also indicate cycle fluctuations, but in most cases these spottings are harmless.
+But what do they have in common with clots?

-In the case of spotting, small mini clots can be observed, which do credit to this bleeding.
-Otherwise, this form of coagulum is usually the most inconspicuous form.
-The spotting usually disappears after 1-2 days .
+When spotting occurs, small mini clots can often be observed, which do the bleeding justice.
+Otherwise, this form of clot is usually the most inconspicuous.
+The spotting typically disappears after 1-2 days .

 Et voilà!

-As always and in the first instance: No Panic!
-Of course, you should clarify light bleeding during pregnancy, but it does not necessarily mean the worst.
-If you are physically well and your baby's heartbeat is strong, there is nothing to worry about at first.
+As always and in the first instance: Don't panic!
+You should of course get light bleeding during pregnancy checked out, but it doesn't necessarily mean the worst.
+If you're physically well and your baby's heartbeat is strong, there's nothing to worry about.

-Resting is often the motto and reducing stress to a minimum .
+The motto is often to rest and reduce stress to a minimum .

-In the case of heavier bleeding combined with coagula, a visit to the clinic is the next step and is essential!
-Here you will be extensively examined and appropriate therapy initiated, usually you will be prescribed several days (sometimes even weeks) of bed rest .
+In the case of severe bleeding combined with coagula, a visit to the clinic is the next step and essential!
+Here you will be examined thoroughly and appropriate therapy will be initiated.
+You will usually be prescribed bed rest for several days (sometimes even weeks).

-Did you know : Discharge is also responsible for the light spots in your underwear.
-You can find out what this is all about here .
+Did you know : Discharge is also responsible for the light stains in your underwear.
+Find out what this is all about here .

-We probably don't have to explain again here that the first few days of confinement are bloody affairs .
+We probably don't need to explain again that the first few days of the postpartum period are a bloody affair .

-The weekly river flows and that's a good thing, because a weekly flow jam is just as off-putting as when there's too much going on at once.
-As always: It's all in the mix .
+The lochia is flowing and that's a good thing, because a blockage in the lochia is just as off-putting as if there is too much flowing all at once.
+As always: it's all in the mix .

-In addition to blood, the components of the weekly flow are the lining of the uterus, mucus, some bacteria and lymph fluids.
+In addition to blood, the lochia contains uterine lining, mucus, and sometimes bacteria and lymph fluids.

-Due to the contractions of the uterus, these liquids are transported out of the body, your uterus becomes smaller again and the weekly flow also decreases steadily.
+Through the contractions of the uterus, these fluids are transported out of the body, your uterus becomes smaller again and the lochia also steadily decreases.

-From time to time it can happen that small or larger blood clots are excreted .
-Nothing to worry about in itself - but if this happens more often, you should definitely inform your midwife or gynecologist .
+From time to time, small or large blood clots may be excreted .
+This is not a cause for concern, but if this happens frequently, you should definitely inform your midwife or gynecologist .

-Incidentally, our midwives Anja and Marie have this to say about this: “The weekly cycle doesn’t have to be even.
-But: He shouldn't suddenly stop from one day to the next!
-If that happens, you might have a lochial congestion that needs to be checked out by a doctor or midwife.”
+Our midwives Anja and Marie say: "The postpartum period does not have to be even.
+But it should not suddenly stop from one day to the next!
+If that happens, you may have a lochia blockage that definitely needs to be examined by a doctor or midwife."

 The Female Company